mahynski/my_package/README.md

 PyPi Package Template
 ===

+1. Choose a name that does not exist in [pypi](https://pypi.org/).
+You can check by going to https://pypi.org/simple/{my_awesome_new_package}; if you recieve a 404 error the name has not been taken.
-1. Choose a name and replace all "my_package" names, strings, etc. in this repo with your desired package name (e.g., "my_awesome_new_package").
+2. Replace all "my_package" names, strings, etc. in this repo with your desired package name (e.g., "my_awesome_new_package").
 The command below makes this simple; run this after cloning the repo locally.

 ~~~bash
 $ for file in $(find . -type f -not -path "./.git/*"); do sed -i "s/my_package/my_awesome_new_package/g" $file; done